zpl99/SGFANet/README.md

 # SGFANet
-Implementation of the paper: <Learning Sparse Geometric Featurefor Building Segmentation from Low-resolution Remote Sensing Images>.
+Implementation of the paper: <Learning Sparse Geometric Feature for Building Segmentation from Low-resolution Remote Sensing Images>.

 The paper is under the revision of the IEEE TGRS.